rafaulgoni/FilterShop-Frontend/README.md

 ## Problem face

-"I faced two problems while projecting fast delivery and implementing a payment gateway.
+"I faced two problems while projecting filter shop and implementing a payment gateway.
 However, after getting a very nice idea with the help of Google Chat GPT, I have been able to solve my problems."

 ## Resources: